wojciechk8/MMDVM_pog/README.md

 This project is a hardware for the Multi-Mode Digital Voice Modem ([MMDVM](https://github.com/g4klx/MMDVM)).
 Instead of depending on MCU development boards (like Arduino, STM Discovery, etc.), this design contains a microcontroller itself, so no additional stuff is required.
-This project is based on [SQ6POG](https://github.com/sq6pog)'s idea, and hence its name.
+This project is based on [SQ6POG](https://www.qrz.com/db/SQ6POG)'s idea, and hence its name.

 ## Hardware
 The board contains STM32F105RBT MCU, two active low-pass filters: for ADC and DAC.
-Additionally there is a place for an optional TCXO with buffer circuitry and LED indicators.
+Additionally there is a place for an optional TCXO with a buffer circuitry and LED indicators.

 The PCB is prepared to be populated in two configurations listed below.
 ### Stand-alone
 The board is populated with FT230XS USB-to-UART converter and 3.3V LDO

 ### As a Raspberry Pi HAT
 This configuration is almost the same as previous, but with RPi connector and without USB-to-UART converter and LDO.

 ## Building firmware
 Fork of the original [MMDVM](https://github.com/g4klx/MMDVM) firmware that supports this board can be found [here](https://raw.githubusercontent.com/wojciechk8/) (maybe it'll be merged into the origin repository in the near future).
 Hardware configuration should be adjusted in the Config.h file.
 The firmware can be built with the GNU ARM toolchain.
 An additional requirement is the STM32CubeF1 package, which can be found at STMicroelectronics website.
 Path to the CMSIS directory of the extrected package should be adjusted in the Makefile.CMSIS as CMSISDIR definition.
 Finally to build the firmware simply run:
 ```
 make -f Makefile.CMSIS
 ```